 This trip is part of ENV3MFC (15 credit points)

-Subject dates: Semester
+Subject dates: Semester 1

 Duration: 5 days

-costs $30 camping (own tent) or $60 hostel (shared rooms, limited availability).
+Cost: Accommodation costs (in 2016) $30 camping (own tent) or $60 hostel (shared rooms, limited availability).
 Both campers and hostel dwellers will use shared bathroom, shower, and toilet facilities.